bbauska/W3Cx-2of5/README.md

 ### padding

 Right now our table looks quite cramped.
-We use the padding property on <th> and <td> to provide some space between border and content in cell.
+We use the padding property on &lt;th&gt; and &lt;td&gt; to provide some space between border and content in cell.
 It takes its value in units of length like px, cm, % - relative to parent container's width, etc.